cmalven/sass-toolkit/README.md

 #### CSS Custom Properties (variables)

-By default, Sass Toolkit will loop through all size sets in the `$fluid-sizes` map and output corresponding, responsive CSS custom properties for each.
-You can then use these custom properties directly (as an alternative to `@include fluid-size()`), or you can use them in your own `calc()` declarations.
+Sass Toolkit will loop through all size sets in the `$fluid-sizes` map and output corresponding, responsive CSS custom properties for each.
+These are used for the output of `@include fluid-sizes()`, but you can also use these custom properties directly (e.g. `margin-top: var(--fluid-size-s)`), or you can use them in your own `calc()` declarations.
 Using the above `$fluid-sizes`, you'd end up with the following:

 ```scss
 // Only values for the `s` size set are shown here, but you'd see something similar for all other sets in `$fluid-sizes`